Charles Washington: Death and legacy

-Charles died sometime between July and September 1799, only a short while before the death of his brother, George.
+Charles died sometime between July and September 1799, a span of between 3-5 months before the death of his brother George, who died on December 14th of that same year.
 Although his son George Augustine Washington had predeceased his father (although leaving behind George Fayette Washington, Charles Augustine Washington and Maria Washington), his other son Samuel Washington was one of the named executors of the President.
 He also was survived by his widow (who died in 1804) and their daughters Frances Washington Ball (wife of Burgess Ball) and Mildred Hammond (wife of Thomas Hammond).
 The grave sites of Charles and Mildred are near Evitts Run and have recently been located and surrounded by a stone wall.